khalilliu/SoundCloudClient-react-redux/README.md

-# My Minimal React Boilerplate
+# SoundCloud Client use react and redux